 -Save space and cut the nonsense

 Designed with an adjustable controller, the lightning/type c terminal on the Air Quad can be adjusted to fit your device no matter whether it wears a case on or not.
 When there is no need for you to charge the iPad or other devices on the lightning terminal, you can simply fold it away and save space.

 Unlike most wireless chargers on the market, the Air Quad is the world’s first chain-coil wireless charger.
 This means you can simply drop your Qi-supported device and it starts charging at up to 10W speed.
 Life is simple, never again do you need to go looking for the exact charging spot on a so-called wireless charger.

 Made from the premium material combination of aramid fiber & chrome-plated zinc, the Air Quad has an elegant and exotic look yet it’s simple and neat.
 No logo is seen from the outside or tasteless patterns.
 Everything is just right, naturally blending into your home.

 Don’t miss out on the ultimate minimalistic charger.
-Back it now on Kickstarter.
+Sign up Now!

 I guess now you can tell whether or not you are a minimalist and how to truly live the minimalistic lifestyle.
 Basically, minimalists are happier since there are so many benefits to living minimalistic and they can create more with less.
 If you are not a minimalist, why not start right now.
 Embrace the minimalistic lifestyle, you’ll never want to go back.